yuriranjit/yuriranjit/README.md

 I'm a versatile professional with hands-on experience across **Quality Assurance**, **Project Management**, **Business Development**, and **Content Writing**.
 My sweet spot is at the intersection of analytical thinking, problem-solving, and creative execution.
 Whether it's finding that elusive bug, writing a report that *actually* makes sense, or planning a roadmap that teams can rally around—I bring structure, clarity, and strategy to the chaos.

-I live at the crossroads of *precision testing*, *creative problem-solving*, and *no-BS project execution*.
+I live at the intersection of precision testing, creative problem-solving, and no-nonsense project execution.
 My daily grind revolves around uncovering bugs that hide in plain sight, improving app reliability, and managing cross-functional teams like a tactician playing 4D chess.

 I wear many hats, but they all fit under one mantra: **Deliver value, consistently.**